vvduth/android-final-tamk/README.md

   - Loggin and create user
   - View and Update user profile
   - View all the products
+  - Add products to cart
+  - View your cart and the total price

 ### GUI: Android Studio